 Did you know heavy metals could be messing with your thyroid?
-Mercury, lead, and aluminum can all inhibit thyroid function.
-In animal studies, chlorophyll has been shown to bind with heavy metals to rid them from the body.
+Mercury, lead, and aluminum can all inhibit thyroid function7.
+In animal studies, chlorophyll8 has been shown to bind with heavy metals to rid them from the body.
 Try drinking a shot of chlorophyll upon waking to help boost energy levels and support thyroid function.

 And some foods to avoid.